 How Address Verification works

 At the same time as Address Verification, we are also launching full support for PGP email encryption.
-As some of you may know, Proton Mail’s cryptography is already based upon PGP, and we maintain one of the world’s most widely used open source PGP libraries.
+As some of you may know, Proton Mail’s cryptography is already based upon PGP, and we maintain one of the world’s most widely used open source PGP libraries(new window).
 PGP support is also an advanced feature that we don’t expect most users to use.
-If you need secure email, the easiest and most secure way to get it is still to get both you and your contact on Proton Mail, or if you are an enterprise, to migrate your business to Proton Mail.
+If you need secure email, the easiest and most secure way to get it is still to get both you and your contact on Proton Mail, or if you are an enterprise, to migrate your business to Proton Mail(new window).